TULLY: VIDEO TRANSCRIPT

 TULLY:

-“I realized that some days I do need to rest and I do need to take a break every now and then just to catch my breath and just to get back to being me so I can continue my activities again.”
+“I realized that some days I do need to rest and I do need to take a break every now and then just to catch my breath.”

 NARRATOR: